 D-304-5: Transfer of a Case Using ReHabWorks

-Once the paper case file is delivered to the receiving VR office, the receiving VR Manager, VR Supervisor, or designee must transfer the case in RHW.
+Once the paper or virtual case file is delivered to the receiving VR office, the receiving VR Manager, VR Supervisor, or designee must transfer the case in RHW.
 If the case is sent to TWC RMC, the management unit mailing the case must transfer the case in RHW.
 To transfer the case in RHW, staff:

 selects the "Paper File Transfer" from the "Case Management" navigation menu;